-Syndromes of very slow-healing and recurrent superficial ulcers occur in dogs, cats, and horses; in dogs, they may be due to basement membrane disease causing faulty attachment of the corneal epithelium, while in cats and horses, herpesvirus should be suspected.
+Syndromes of very slow-healing and recurrent superficial ulcers occur in dogs, cats, and horses; in dogs, they may be due to basement membrane disease causing faulty attachment of the corneal epithelium, whereas in cats and horses, and recently in dogs, herpesvirus should be suspected.
 Initial therapy is ulcer debridement followed by topical antibiotics and atropine.
 For refractory cases in dogs, multiple punctures or cross-hatching (punctate and grid keratotomies) of affected corneas with a 22-gauge needle stimulates most indolent ulcers to heal within 7–10 days.
 Early reports suggest these keratotomies in cats may predispose to corneal sequestration and should be used with great care.
 Nictitating membrane flaps (or soft contact lenses or collagen shields) act as a pressure bandage and often are therapeutic for shallow ulcers.
 Medical treatment of deep ulcers is similar to that of superficial ulcers, but many deep ulcers also require conjunctival grafts to strengthen and maintain the integrity of the cornea.

-Female Boston Terriers are affected more frequently than males, and the mean age is ~7.5 yr.
-With the dystrophic and degenerating endothelium, progressive but painless corneal edema develops.
+Female Boston Terriers are affected more frequently than males (with a mean age of ~7.5 yr), and this breed's disease has both clinical and histopathology similarities to those of Fuch corneal endothelial dystrophy in people.
+With the dystrophic and degenerating endothelium, progressive but painless bilateral corneal edema develops starting centrally.
 With extensive and full-thickness corneal edema, corneal epithelial bullae may develop and are quite painful.
-Treatment of early cases before complete corneal involvement consists of topical hyperosmotics (2–5% sodium chloride or 40% glucose) applied frequently and, for advanced cases, thermokeratoplasty (Salaras procedure) or full-thickness (penetrating) keratoplasty.
+Treatment of early cases before complete corneal involvement consists of topical hyperosmotics (2%–5% sodium chloride or 40% glucose) applied frequently and, for advanced cases, thermokeratoplasty (Salaras procedure) or full-thickness (penetrating) keratoplasty.

-Last full review/revision July 2011 by Kirk N. Gelatt, VMD, DACVO
+Last full review/revision June 2014 by Kirk N. Gelatt, VMD, DACVO